-Continuous n{INP} data were measured in the Alaskan Arctic from October 2021 through December 2023.
-We find a factor of 10 - 1000 times greater efficiency in the arctic INPs through heterogeneous freezing at sea level during autumn compared to those found previously

-(Wilbourn et al., 2024) at the mid-latitude ARM sites using the same instrumentation.
-Specifically, we find relatively low concentrations of aerosol surface area (Fig. 3b) and contrasting high INP concentrations (Fig. 4) at BRW relative to previous observations at theARM's ARM-SGP and ARM-ENA sites.
+Continuous $n{\rm INP}$ data were measured in the Alaskan Arctic from October 2021 through December 2023.
+We find a factor of 10-1000 times greater efficiency in the arctic INPs through heterogeneous freezing at sea level during autumn compared to those found previously (Wilbourn et al., 2024) at the mid-latitude ARM sites using the same instrumentation.
+Specifically, we find relatively low concentrations of aerosol surface area (Fig. 3b) and contrasting high INP concentrations (Fig. 4) at BRW relative to previous observations at ARM's SGP and ENA sites.
 In each of these studies, the same PINE-03 system was deployed for an extended time period.
 Thus, while the PINE-03 has limitations (for example insensitivity to INPs with freezing temperatures > -16 °C), the relative comparisons among these locations are instructive.

 Our analysis of this multi-season INP dataset from BRW offered insight on the variability of INP abundance and revealed seasonality in INP properties.
 Spring showed profound INP abundance and freezing efficiencies, presumably due to arctic haze events.
-As previously shown, some arctic haze tracers, such as particulate nss sulfate and nitrate, were found to be higher in 655 spring in our study period than in other seasons.
-From back trajectory analysis, it is found that air masses connected toof high INP episodes can come from all directions while low INP episodes are strictly from north.
+As previously shown, some arctic haze tracers, such as particulate nss sulfate and nitrate, were found to be higher in spring in our study period than in other seasons.
+From back trajectory analysis, it is found that air masses connected to high INP episodes can come from all directions while low INP episodes are strictly from north.
 More specifically, air masses observed during high INP episodes in spring tended to come from terrestrial regions (Central Alaska).
-Other than a springtime land contribution, air mass trajectory results also suggest summertime open water and late winter to early spring sea ice regions (the Arctic Ocean and the Pacific Ocean) are potential arctic INP sources.
-The presence 660 of low pressure over the Aleutian Islands may trigger the transport of warm North Pacific air to northern Alaska (Cox et al., 2019), delivering air masses containing freezing active INPs (local dust).
-In contrast, low INP episodes identified in this study are dominated by air masses originating from open water in the Arctic Ocean.

-665 Three n{INP}(T) datasets were analyzed (i.e., 'all', 'clean', and 'contaminated' data).
-These datasets are composed of all collected data, screened clean data generated by excluding air sector downwind of nearby settlements and all the data possibly contaminated by operational artifacts, and the segregated flagged data, which is expected to include contamination from Utqiaġvik.
-Our n{INP}elean data show very high freezing efficiency of INPs across the measured temperatures as compared to the previous mid-latitude INP measurements made by the same instrument, as well as observed high n{INP} above -21 °C throughout the year.
-The observed high n{INP} at high-freezing temperatures occurs in both clean and non-screened datasets (i.e., with or without known local contamination), which This data suggests the persistent presence of high temperature INPs in Arctic Alaska.
-Distinct different freezing efficiencies of aerosols observed for the arctic site as

-675 compared to the mid-latitude sites indicate the necessity of considering emission source regions yet not to merge whole regions into one because INP data is region dependent.
+Our n{INP} data show very high freezing efficiency of INPs across the measured temperatures as compared to the previous mid-latitude INP measurements made by the same instrument, as well as observed high n{INP} above -21 °C throughout the year.
+This data suggests the persistent presence of high temperature INPs in Arctic Alaska.
+Distinct different freezing efficiencies of aerosols observed for the arctic site as compared to the mid-latitude sites indicate the necessity of considering emission source regions yet not to merge whole regions into one because INP data is region dependent.